 These pages are a small compilation, of those things I've been exposed to, that I've been able to learn from and documented, mostly in the rough.
 So, if you revisit here from time-to-time, you'll see rough edges smoothed and you'll see these pages grow, both in size and number as I review my materials and/or when I get motivated or pissed-off by some new events.
-I was told that some of my writings were verbose, that's a crime -- being verbose, so I will us KISS to the best of my ability.
+I was told that some of my writings were verbose, that's a crime—being verbose, so I will use KISS to the best of my ability.
 KISS: Keep it simple system or keep it simple stupid.
-I believe that I'm an average person, therefore, since most of world is average, there is a strong probability that lots of you out there may share my views, or perhaps, you are vehemently opposed to them.
+I believe that I'm an average person, therefore, since most of the world is average, there is a strong probability that lots of you out there may share my views, or perhaps, you are vehemently opposed to them.
 In either case I hope they'll give you something to think about.